-- A Development Kit for ACK, or a printed circuit board assembly (PCBA) with an integrated ACK module and a debug port.
+- An ACK Development Kit or printed circuit board assembly (PCBA) with an integrated ACK module and debug port

 Step 1: Download the ACK Module Utility

-Download the ACK Module Utility from the Resources page of the ACK developer console and unzip it to a convenient location.
+Download the ACK Module Utility from the Resources page of the ACK developer console.
+Unzip the folder and save it to a convenient location.

 Step 2: Connect the debug port to your computer

-Connect your ACK hardware debug port to your computer.
-If you're using an ACK development kit, see connect the development board to your computer for more details about how to set up your kit.
+Connect the ACK hardware debug port to your computer.
+If you're using an ACK Development Kit, see these setup instructions.

 Step 3: Use the Module Utility CLI

-The ACK Module Utility CLI is a Java-based executable JAR file.
+The ACK Module Utility CLI is an executable Java archive (JAR) file.
 You run the CLI from a terminal window on your computer.
-When you use the CLI, start each command with
+Each command begins with

 java -jar <path_to_ackmoduleutility.jar>.

-For example: To check the version of your ACK Module Utility
+To check the version of your ACK Module Utility, run the

 $ java -jar <path>/ackmoduleutility.jar version